-- Lower FCI compared to the Board's average, in FAIR condition (Between 10% to 30%), given the extensive work program completed. - Air Conditioning requirements have been met in alignment with the goals and objectives of the Board for the majority of schools.
+- Lower FCI compared to the Board's average, in FAIR condition (Between 10% to 30%), given the extensive work program completed. - Accessibility requirements have been met. - Air Conditioning requirements have been met in alignment with the goals and objectives of the Board for the majority of schools.